sovrin-foundation/SGF-v3/bbu/docs/gf_info/glossary.md

 Building on URI Standards, the DID Specification allows for both  root namespace (did:xxx) and sub-namespace (did:xxx:yyy) conventions.

-### Decentralized DID Namespace Registry (DDNR)

-Provides registration, discovery, and access for Peer-Nets.

 ### Governing Body

 An organization or consortium that is responsible for the management of an Identity Utility Network.

-### Identity Utility Network
+### Backbone Network

 A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
-Preferably built on Hyperledger Indy, this ```DID Ledger```, is governed by an independent governing body and its own governance framework.
-Due to the overuse of terms such as "Network" and "Ledger", the term "Utility" has been accepted by the Bedrock Consortium to allow for additional clarity.
-See also *Peer-Net*, *Backbone Network*.
+Governed by its own governance framework.
+See also *Identity Utility Network*.

-### Peer-Net
+### Peer-Net (*Deprecated*)

 A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
 Governed by its own governance framework.
 See also *Backbone Network*.

-### Backbone Network

-A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
-Governed by its own governance framework.
-See also *Peer-Net*.

 ### Network of Networks

 A decentralized collection of discoverable and interoperable Identity Utility Networks.
 The internet is an exemplar of a network of networks structure based on DNS and URI standards.

+### Identity Utility Network (IUN)

+A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
+Preferably built on Hyperledger Indy, this ```DID Ledger```, is governed by an independent governing body and its own governance framework.
+Due to the overuse of terms such as "Network" and "Ledger", the term "Utility" has been accepted by the Bedrock Consortium to allow for additional clarity.
+See also *Backbone Network*.

+### Sovrin Identity Utility

+An Identity Utility Network that is register under the ```did:sov``` Root Namespace.

+### Sovrin Network

+One or more Identity Utility Networks that are register under the Sovrin DID Root Namespace (```did:sov```).

+### Remote Identity Utility (Remote IUN)

+An Identity Utility Network associated with a DID Root Namespace that operates under its own Governance Framework.

+### Sovrin ToIP Metasystem Governance Framework

+A set of business, legal and technical governance documents that describe how members of the Sovrin Ecosystem will operate.

+### Trusted Remote Network

+A Remote Identity Utility that is recognized by the Sovrin ToIP Metasystem Governance Framework as a trusted IUN.

+### Sovrin Ecosystem of Trust

+A white-list of Identity Utility Networks as defined by the Sovrin ToIP Metasystem (STM).
+This includes both IUNs within the Sovrin Network as well as any Trusted Remote Networks.

+### Remote Metasystem Network

+A system of ledgers under a disparate Root Namespace that may or may not exist under a foreign ToIP Metasystem Governance Framework.

+### Decentralized DID Namespace Registry (DDNR)

+Provides registration, discovery, and access for an Identity Utility Network.

 ### Metasystem
 An *Ecosystem* that is comprised of one or more Identity Utility Networks.